 Together with her team at Teleos, a consulting firm providing leadership development and advisory services, McKee’s teachings have reached more than 20,000 leaders in 40 countries at Fortune/FTSE 100 companies, as well as not-for-profits, healthcare and educational institutions.
 A 2014 Mosaic Woman Award Honoree, McKee works closely with leaders at international firms such as SAP, Viacom, ThomsonReuters, HSBC and Merrill Lynch.

-A blogger for Harvard Business Review, McKee is a Senior Fellow at the University of Pennsylvania’s Graduate School of Education and a member of the Homeland Security Science and Technology Advisory committee.
+A blogger for Harvard Business Review, McKee is a member of the Homeland Security Science and Technology Advisory committee.
 She also teaches at the Wharton School’s Aresty Institute of Executive Education.

 - Annie McKee speaks at Google (2010)